 State of the art printing methods such as laser and ink-jet printing are known as digital printing.
 Digital printing consists of an image being sent directly to the printer using digital files such as PDFs and those from various graphics software leaders.
 This eliminates the need for printing plates, commonly used in offset printing, which can save both finances and precious time.

 Final Printing Thoughts

 To achieve any level of printing and make it unique to its counterparts it needs to contain productively differential features that set it apart.
 The end result is often very specific with individualistic specifications which we have explored in detail with the various different types in the above article.

 At SJ Print we offer each of the above different printing types of printing to produce high-quality products for our customers, such as Business Cards & Stationery, Wedding Stationery, plus Christening & Funeral Stationery products.
+Check out our new post about the advantages of digital printing too!
 For more details, please contact us on 01908 508524.